-Sidewalk gaps are listed in three categories:
+Sidewalk gaps are listed in three categories to describe how sidewalk infill might be implemented most feasibly:

-- A. Stand-alone sidewalk gaps

-These gaps are best-suited to be implemented as stand-alone projects. - B. Gaps along planned multi-use trails

-These gaps are in locations where multi-use trails serving both pedestrians and bicyclists are planned.
-Potential projects in these areas should be planned in coordination with bikeway needs - C. Gaps to be addressed through roadway reconstruction, transitway projects, or land development These gaps are in locations where steep slopes or limited right-of-way restrict the feasibility of sidewalk construction without significantly changing the design of the existing street or adjacent property.
+- A. Stand-Alone Sidewalk Gaps on Collector and Arterial Streets These gaps are best-suited for stand-alone implementation. - B. Gaps Along Planned Multi-Use Trails These gaps are in locations where multi-use trails serving both pedestrians and bicyclists are planned.
+Sidewalk infill in these areas should be planned in coordination with bikeway needs. - C. Sidewalk Gaps to be Coordinated with Street Reconstruction, Redevelopment or Transitway Projects - These gaps are in locations where steep slopes or limited right-of-way restrict the feasibility of sidewalk construction without significantly changing the design of the existing street or adjacent property.
 These changes are most cost-effective to implement in conjunction with other projects, such as road reconstruction, land redevelopment, or transitway development.